Skip to content

 The weight of the AFFF firefighting foam lawsuits has taken its toll on the finances of the makers of fire extinguishing products, such as Kidde-Fenwal.
 The fire protection company has been driven to the brink of bankruptcy in anticipation of paying out a multitude of product liability claims.
 Plaintiffs allege that AFFF manufacturers should be held liable for their harmful Aqueous Film-Forming Foam, which has contaminated water supplies across the country.

 Residents who have used the polluted water have been exposed to dangerous levels of PFAS, which are carcinogens.
 They are now seeking compensation for damages like medical bills, lost wages, and loss of quality of life after developing cancer and other health issues related to AFFF exposure.
-Product liability lawyers are compiling claims to establish that AFFF manufacturers are responsible for compensating firefighters, airport workers, military personnel, and residents of communities with contaminated water, such as in the Camp Lejeune lawsuits
+Product liability lawyers are compiling claims to establish that AFFF manufacturers are responsible for compensating firefighters, airport workers, military personnel, and residents of communities with contaminated water, such as in the Camp Lejeune lawsuits.

 AFFF Maker Kidde-Fenwal Files for Bankruptcy